The last hostage in Gaza was captured while fighting to save a kibbutz

 “We see all the other families whose sons came back and we see in their eyes that they have relief," his sister said.
 "This is why it’s so important.
 Because we want to move on with our with our life and just remember Rani.”

-Ran was a hero, but he was more than that, she recalled: He was protective and goofy; he occasionally told bad jokes that everyone laughed at; he loved playing guitar and singing ‘The House of the Rising Sun'; and he had a tattoo on his leg of his dog, Luna, who the family now cares for.
+Gvili was a hero, but he was more than that, his sister recalled: He was protective and goofy; he occasionally told bad jokes that everyone laughed at; he loved playing guitar and singing ‘The House of the Rising Sun'; and he had a tattoo on his leg of his dog, Luna, who the family now cares for.

 Both his mother, Talik, and father, Itzik Gvili, say they fear a worst-case scenario of the type experienced by families of Israeli soldiers Hadar Goldin or Ron Arad.